CIBC-Internal/python/Doc/library/subprocess.rst

    Specifies that the :attr:`STARTUPINFO.wShowWindow` attribute contains additional information.

+.. data:: STARTF_FORCEONFEEDBACK

+   A :attr:`STARTUPINFO.dwFlags` parameter to specify that the *Working in Background* mouse cursor will be displayed while a process is launching.
+This is the default behavior for GUI processes.

+   .. versionadded:: 3.13

+.. data:: STARTF_FORCEOFFFEEDBACK

+   A :attr:`STARTUPINFO.dwFlags` parameter to specify that the mouse cursor will not be changed when launching a process.

+   .. versionadded:: 3.13

 .. data:: CREATE_NEW_CONSOLE

    The new process has a new console, instead of inheriting its parent's